 The PCL is toward the back of your knee and controls backward movement of your shinbone.

 The MCL is on the inside of your knee and gives that area stability.

 The LCL is on the outside of your knee and keeps the area around it stable.

-Football, skiing, and basketball are all sports with a higher risk of ACL injuries.
+Football, soccer, skiing, and basketball are all sports with a higher risk of ACL injuries.

 A PCL injury usually happens from a sudden direct impact, like a football tackle or a car accident.
 MCL tears or strains usually happen because something hits the outside of your knee.

 The two main ligaments around the elbow are the ulnar collateral ligament (UCL) and the radial collateral ligament.The UCL connects the bone in your upper arm (called the humerus) to the bone on the pinky side of your forearm (you may know it as the ulna).
 The radial collateral ligament connects the humerus to the outer forearm bone called the radius but also crosses to the ulna providing additional support.

 The ulnar collateral ligament runs along the inside of your elbow.
 The lateral collateral ligament goes along the outside.

 A third ligament, the annular ligament, circles the top of the other bone in your forearm (called the radius).
 It holds it against the ulna.

 Throwing, with poor mechanicssomething over and over again can stretch or tear your UCL. as frequently seen in baseball pitchers.
 It can happen to javelin throwers and other athletes, too.